RandomSearch18/paint-2d/README.md

 ## Run

 Running the executable file (`paint-2d.exe` or `./paint-2d`) will open a terminal window, from which you can start drawing.
+If you're using macOS, you have to right-click the file and select **Open** from the context menu, to bypass Apple's restriction on running unsigned apps.

 You will see an indicator for where your paintbrush is in the top-left corner.
 The following keyboard actions are available:

 - Arrow keys: move the paintbrush around
 - <kbd>Ctrl</kbd> + arrow keys: move the paintbrush _faster!_